Tetraethylammonium chloride

-Tetraethylammonium chloride (TEAC) is a quaternary ammonium compound with the chemical formula [N(CH2CH3)4]+Cl−, sometimes written as [NEt4]Cl.
+Tetraethylammonium chloride (TEAC) is a quaternary ammonium compound with the chemical formula [(CH3CH2)4N]Cl, sometimes written as [NEt4]Cl, where Et stands for ethyl.
 In appearance, it is a hygroscopic, colorless, crystalline solid.
+It consists of tetraethylammonium cations [(CH3CH2)4N]+ and chloride anions Cl−.
 It has been used as the source of tetraethylammonium ions in pharmacological and physiological studies, but is also used in organic chemical synthesis.

 Preparation and structure

 TEAC is produced by alkylation of triethylamine with ethyl chloride.

 TEAC exists as either of two stable hydrates, the monohydrate and tetrahydrate.
 The crystal structure of TEAC*H2O has been determined, as has that of the tetrahydrate, TEAC*4H2O.

 Details for the preparation of large, prismatic crystals of TEAC*H2O are given by Harmon and Gabriele, who carried out IR-spectroscopic studies on this and related compounds.
 These researchers have also pointed out that, although freshly-purified TEAC*H2O is free of triethylamine hydrochloride, small quantities of this compound form on heating of TEAC as the result of a Hofmann elimination: